CRUSVEDER/my-second-brain-sync/Google CS professional Certification/7 Automate Cybersecurity Tasks with Python/4 Python in practice.md

 - Name error: Messed up the naming (e.g. var name).
 - Logic error: Code compiles, but doesn't do what was expected.

-## Feedback

-The "WOW, WELL DONE" is a bit excessive at times.
-It's perhaps just cultural, but phrases like "I really enjoyed debugging this code with you" just feel infantilising.